ysfkel/go-blockchain/blockchain/transaction/transaction.md

-In this transacton, we have only one input and one output This input refences an empty output because there are no older outputs
+In this transacton, we have only one input and one output This input refences an empty output because there are no older outputs it stores a bunch of arbitrary data nad not a signature the cinbase also has a subsidy or a reward attache dto it this reward is released to a single account , when that account mines a block

+ This implementation uses a constant for coinbases for simplicity